 <b>Resize</b> to 1440px and mobile version to view actual product.

-@iSoyecodesPosted almost 2 years agoHello, congratulations on completing this challenge.
+@iSoyecodesPosted about 2 years agoHello, congratulations on completing this challenge.
 Your coding is very clean, and I was able to understand it so that I could assist.
 To fix the issue you are having with the button not being in place on larger screens like desktops and laptops:

 To center your card, first place it on your container, in this case the main tag; if you're using flex-box, don't include flex-grow and flex-shrink, just put;